Become a foster carer

 Who can do this role?

-- To be over 21 years old
+- Be over 21 years old

 - Have a spare bedroom

-- Have significant personal or professional experience of managing young people with complex needs and who may have experienced significant trauma
+- Have significant personal or professional experience of managing young people with complex needs, and who may have experienced significant trauma

 An example of professional experience could include: